Apple TV review - now cheaper than ever

 We first reviewed the current Apple TV back in 2012.
 While Apple hasn’t seen the need to update the hardware, the software and available services have changed massively since then, effectively making it a completely new product.
 Throw in the recent price drop to £59 (down from £99 at launch) and we thought it was past time that we revisited this product.

 Of course, it is the price drop that’s going to get most people’s attention, as it turns the Apple TV from being a fairly expensive media streamer into one that’s excellent value.
-The Google Chromecast may be £19 cheaper, but it requires a smartphone, tablet or computer to get any content to play on it; the Apple TV is a standalone streamer.
+The Google Chromecast may be £29 cheaper (list price), but it requires a smartphone, tablet or computer to get any content to play on it; the Apple TV is a standalone streamer.
 We’ve gone into more detail on the two streamers in our Apple TV vs Chromecast article.

 Build quality, hardware and size